If you work in the restaurant industry, you know what it’s like to come home after work and have a strong cooking smell on your clothes.

-Kitchen sink drain smells are one of the most common smells in your kitchen apart from kitchen odours from cooking.
-If you have ever had a smell from kitchen sink hit you in the nose you know it’s time to do some damage control.
+Kitchen sink drain smells are one of the most familiar smells in your kitchen apart from kitchen odours.
+If you have ever had a smell from the kitchen sink hit you in the nose, you know it’s time to do some damage control.

 Clean your kitchen

 You might think you have a clean kitchen because your sink is empty and everything is put away.
 Think again.